henn0124/nextjs-subscription-payments-shadcn/README.md

-# Next.js Subscription Payments Starter with shadcn/ui
+# Next.js Subscription Payments Starter with shadcn/ui and Role-Based Access Control

-The all-in-one starter kit for high-performance SaaS applications, now featuring shadcn/ui for beautiful and customizable UI components.
+The all-in-one starter kit for high-performance SaaS applications, now featuring shadcn/ui for beautiful and customizable UI components, and role-based access control.

 ## Features